Yuskiv/SafeYouTubeVideoDownloader/README.md

 #Something else is finished

-#The main prog locate in folder 'SYTVD'
+#The main prog locate in folder 'SYTVD'.
+To downloade the video you want - clone my repository, open 'SafeYouTubeVideoDownloader.py', write the link, format and size and run!